 You Should Be Gardening

 I got into gardening when I was about 19 years old.
-I used to garden for my somewhat grandparents for extra cash but found that it really gave me such a peace of mind that I almost didn’t even want the money.
-Here’s a few things that gardening has taught me that coincide with an experience in Psychology Today as well.
+I used to garden for my somewhat grandparents for extra cash.
+I quickly found that it really gave me such peace of mind that I almost didn’t even want the money.
+Here are a few things that gardening has taught me that coincide with an experience in Psychology Today as well.

 What Gardening Teaches